 The visibility at this dive site is good which allows you to take a good picture as well.
 Plus, the Drop Off is also easily accessible from shore and also for all divers from various levels.
-You might not see anything as dramatic as the lava river but the diversity of marine life in this site is amazing.
+You might not see anything as dramatic as the lava river but the diversity of marine life at this site is amazing.

-When To Dive in Bali
+When To Dive in Bali?

 Generally, diving in Bali is good all year round.
 It does be a little cooler, too around 17°C – 27°C between the month’s May to October.